Seen something unusual? MAKE A REPORT

 January 2025 Oriental fruit fly detection

-The biosecurity response to the find of a single male Oriental fruit fly in a surveillance trap in a suburban Auckland backyard is making good progress.
+Biosecurity operations after the find of a single male Oriental fruit fly in a surveillance trap in a suburban Auckland backyard (Friday 3 January 2025) are making good progress, with no further detections.

-There are now extra traps installed, stepped up checks, legal controls introduced (likely to be in place for at least two weeks), special bins delivered for fruit and vegetable waste disposal, and a mobile lab in place.
+There are now extra traps installed, stepped up checks, legal controls, special bins delivered for fruit and vegetable waste disposal, and a mobile lab in place.

 The Oriental fruit fly can affect over 300 fruit and vegetables, including kiwifruit.
 A population of Oriental fruit fly would cause control costs, production losses, and some countries might stop accepting our exported produce.

-KVH is working closely with Biosecurity New Zealand and other Government Industry Agreement (GIA) partners in the horticultural industry on this response to minimise risk to New Zealand growers and exporters.
+KVH is working closely with Biosecurity New Zealand and other Government Industry Agreement (GIA) partners in the horticultural industry to minimise risk to New Zealand growers and exporters.

 Useful resources